a person who is fanatical and uncompromising in their pursuit of travel.

-I began my travels with the goal of traveling for five years and reaching my 100th. country within that time period.
+I began my travels with the goal of traveling for five years and reaching my one-hundredth country within that time period.
 Five years was chosen because of the original Star Trek’s five-year mission parameter, and 100 seemed like a good, substantive round number.
 If there has been any guiding principle to my travels thus far, it would have to be the arts.
-Fine arts, music, architecture, local and pop culture, cinema, design, and cuisine have presented myriad manifestations which change from region to region within individual countries.
+Fine arts, music, architecture, local and pop culture, cinema, design, and cuisine have presented myriad manifestations that change from region to region within individual countries.

 Life is a sumptuous buffet for the world traveler.
 In Paris, you can follow the footsteps of great artists, writers, or kings by day, and in the evening dine at a Belle Epoch restaurant in a train station where the paintings, gilding, and baroque woodwork would make Louis XIV feel right at home.
 It’s essentially a little palace in a train station where you can dine for less than a king’s ransom.
 Paris never fails to surprise.
 Rest assured, the aforementioned Le Train Bleu restaurant in the Gáre de Lyon is not my typical dining experience.
 Much like the occasional four-star hotel, these indulgences are much more infrequent than my litany of low-cost lodgings and inexpensive meals.

 Many of the hostels in Europe have been delightful, leading to friendship and adventure.
 Also, inexpensive food in strange lands can yield great value, variety, and tasty results.
 An amazing meal in a European city need not require a lot of cash or a Michelin Star, even in Paris.
-In addition to dining, there is a top class hostel in a super location that offers a bed in a two-bed dorm for $45 a night with an ensuite bathroom.
+In addition to dining, there is a top-class hostel in a super location that offers a bed in a two-bed dorm for $45 a night with an ensuite bathroom.
 Add on dining, sightseeing and a metro pass, and you can enjoy the City of Lights for less than a weekend in Vegas.
 In Las Vegas, you might end up with a cheap room in the Paris Hotel with its spurious Eiffel Tower and other not quite so French accouterments.
 Wouldn’t it be better to see the real thing instead of wandering around a cultural black hole in the middle of the desert?
 If you happen to be a gambler you could even lose that trip to Paris in the first few hours.

-So if prolonged travel or even short term travel have seemed out of reach, there are many ways to make these things much more accessible.
+So if prolonged travel or even short term travel has seemed out of reach, there are many ways to make these things much more accessible.
 If you approach things from the mentality of a world traveler your costs will plummet.
-I always looked at travel expenses through the lens of a once yearly, please the wife, over the top extravaganza complete with shopping spree.
+I always looked at travel expenses through the lens of a once yearly, please the wife, over the top extravaganza complete with shopping-spree.
 Obviously using this metric forced me to dismiss out of hand the possibility of the kind of travel that I wanted to do.